 In the elbow parametric option, programming could not be easier!
 The user enters data such as the pipe diameter bend radius, fibre bandwidth, wind angle etc. The data is saved as a file and can be recalled and modified at will.
 The mandrel surface definition and full coverage winding patterns are then automatically created.

 The path is then post-processed to generate machine control data.
-Numerous control options can be set dependant on the axes available on the machine.
+Numerous control options can be set dependent on the axes available on the machine.
 Different speed control options can be set to reduce winding time or limit axis accelerations.
 The software calculates the winding time.
 Modules for out-putting data for Finite Element Analysis can also be supplied.

 Cadfil is supplied configured for the customer’s winding machine.
 Cadfil can be supplied with multiple machine configurations, the user just selects which machine to use.
 Cadfil can be configured for 2 to 6 axes and for all filament winding machines types and control systems.

 A Cadfil Elbow winding case study - Thermoplastic winding

 The embedded mpeg Video (12MB) may be slow to load or may not play due to browser settings.
 An alternative video can be played by following this link to YouTube (opens new window).

 In this example, the customer wished to over-wind an aramid (Kevlar) thermoplastic tape onto a steel pipe bend.
 To productionise this for volume manufacture, a special winding machine was the best solution.
 It was necessary to first undertake product proving on an existing winding machine, without having to make costly modifications.
 The machine is a 6 axis BSD filament winding machine with a Siemens CNC controller; the winding took place at the BSD factory in Germany.
 As you will see in the video, the tape was heated to melt the surface using a gas jet, mounted close to the mandrel to prevent tape chilling.